Why Love and Sacrifice Exclude Each Other

 These include daily arguments that drain you and weaken you.
 It also includes signs of possession.
 This possession causes people to become objects instead of human beings.

 All of this has become known as “suffering for love.”
-And, currently, there are still people that think that think that love is synonymous with effort, sacrifice, and pain.
+And, currently, there are still people who think that love is synonymous with effort, sacrifice, and pain.

 When love implies sacrifice

-When we think that love is a sacrifice, we fall into the terrible claws of dependence.
+When we think that love is a sacrifice, we fall into the terrible claws of co-dependency.
 Then, we do everything possible to keep up walls that threaten to fall at every turn.

 Our partner starts to be everything for us.
 However, if we have to force ourselves to maintain a love, maybe it’s better to let it go.

-Because we put love and fighting on the same level, and this means suffering.
+Because we put love and fighting at the same level, and this means suffering.
 But, suffering doesn’t make us happy.
-So, we’re in a viscous cycle that we can see an exit to.
+So, we’re in a vicious cycle that we can’t see an exit to.